-The monument to the Artillery Brigade, 11th Corps is north of Gettysburg on Howard Avenue.
-(Tour map: Howard Avenue West)
+The monument to the 11th Corps Artillery Brigade is north of Gettysburg on Howard Avenue.
+(Howard Avenue West tour map)

 The brigade was commanded at the Battle of Gettysburg by Major Thomas W. Osborn, a lawyer from New York.
 Osborn would go on to become a United States Senator from Florida from 1868 to 1873.